muhammadmueenarif/JS-For-Beginners/readme.txt

 numbers.sort(function(a, b){return b-a});
 document.getElementById("math").innerHTML= numbers; this will show 100,40,25,10
 it will sort array of numbers in descending order.

+Lec 29.
+JS Joining Arrays.
+In JavaScript, we can join two or more arrays using concat() method. var cars = ["Toyota", "Honda", "Suzuki"];
+var bikes = ["Yamaha", "Suzuki", "Hero"];
+var vehicles = cars.concat(bikes);
+document.getElementById("math").innerHTML= vehicles; this will show Toyota,Honda,Suzuki,Yamaha
+it will join two arrays.
+Note: concat() method returns a new array, it does not modify the original arrays.

 //This is extra lecture.